Oklahoma City Ballet’s New Home

 - Our professional dancers to rise to new heights with more space to rehearse, perform, and stay healthy.

-- Expansion of class offerings at The Dance Center of Oklahoma City Ballet, including holding adult and children’s classes simultaneously.
+- Expansion of class offerings at The School of Oklahoma City Ballet, including holding adult and children’s classes simultaneously.

 - Our scholarship program to continue and thrive.